ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Implementation

 \subsection{Model Conversion}

-Model conversion takes two steps.
-First, we replace all the linear layers with their corresponding ShadowNet transformed layers.
-All the other layers are kept unchanged.
-Second, we split the transformed model into Part A and Part B. An illustrative example is presented in Figure~\ref{fig:model-converter}.

-In the first step, we introduce four new layers: LinearTransform, ShuffleChannel, PushMask, PopMask.
-LinearTransform applies linear transformation on the input.
-ShuffleChannel shuffles the sequence of the channels and also scales each channel in the input.
-PushMask (PopMask) adds (removes) the mask from its input.
+The model conversion mechanism can be divided into two steps as depicted in Fig.~\ref{fig:model-converter}. \squishlist\item \point{Step I} The original model (left of Fig.~\ref{fig:model-converter}) is converted to the ShadowNet model (middle of Fig.~\ref{fig:model-converter}) with the help of \textit{four} new layers that transform the weights of the linear layers. \item \point{Step II} All the non-linear layers from the above ShadowNet model (red dotted in Fig.~\ref{fig:model-converter}) are replaced with a placeholder layer which represents the model in the Normal World and interacts with the Secure World.
+Now, we have two components of the model -- Part A contains the weights of the transformed linear layers and runs in the Normal World (right of Fig.~\ref{fig:model-converter}) while Part B contains the weights of the other layers in the Secure World (red dotted box in Fig.~\ref{fig:model-converter}). \squishend

-There are four types of linear layers in CNNs: convolutional, pointwise convolutional, depthwise convolutional and fully connected/dense.
-Among them, pointwise convolutional and fully connected/dense can be treated as standard convolution during the conversion phase (as explained in Section~\ref{sec:transform}).
-The rules for the first step of the model conversion are: \begin{itemize} \item Every convolutional layer (including pointwise convolutional and fully connected/dense layers) is replaced with four layers: PushMask layer, transformed convolutional layer, LinearTransform layer and PopMask layer. \item Every depthwise convolutional layer is replaced with five layers: PushMask layer, ShuffleChannel layer, transformed depthwise convolutional layer, ShuffleChannel layer and PopMask layer. \item The nonlinear layers remain unchanged. \end{itemize}
+\point{Step I} Recall that, convolutional, pointwise convolutional, depthwise convolutional and fully connected/dense layers are considered to be the linear layers.
+We transform these layers in Step I by introducing four new layers, namely, \textit{LinearTransform}, \textit{ShuffleChannel}, \textit{PushMask} and \textit{PopMask}. \textit{LinearTransform} applies a linear transformation to the input. \textit{ShuffleChannel} scales each channel in the input and shuffles their sequence. \textit{PushMask}/\textit{PopMask} adds/removes a mask from its input respectively.
+In a nutshell, \squishlist \item Every convolutional layer (including pointwise convolutional and fully connected/dense layers) is replaced with four layers: \textit{PushMask} layer, transformed convolutional layer, \textit{LinearTransform} layer and \textit{PopMask} layer. \item Every depthwise convolutional layer is replaced with five layers: \textit{PushMask} layer, \textit{ShuffleChannel} layer, transformed depthwise convolutional layer, \textit{ShuffleChannel} layer and \textit{PopMask} layer. \item The weights for the convolutional layers and mask layers are quantized.
+The outputs from quantized layers are de-quantized accordingly before being forwarded to the non-linear layers. \item The batchnorm layers can be fused with its preceding convolutional layers for the ease of implementation (we do not show it in the example for the ease of exposition). \squishend